Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.5.6
+- Bug Fixes:
+  - use the updated extensions version method in global vars to get version for compare

 # 2.5.5
 - Bug Fixes:
   - I somehow reverted the authentication fix on the unpacker. this should be fixed now!